 Are Latex Mattresses Green?

-Unlike innerspring mattresses, which have a lifespan between five and seven years, natural latex foam mattresses can least up to 20 years without losing the firm support they are so famous for.
+Unlike innerspring mattresses, which have a lifespan between five and seven years, natural mattress latex foam mattresses can last up to 20 years or more, without losing the firm support they are so famous for.
 This means you can get a lot more value from your mattress investment when you choose natural latex.

 Are Latex Mattresses made from Sustainable Materials?

-The rubber trees that produce the sap used to make latex foam are not harmed by the process of removing the sap, and are very sustainable themselves because they grow so quickly.
+The rubber trees that produce the sap used to make latex foam in sustainable mattresses are not harmed by the process of removing the sap, and are very sustainable themselves because they grow so quickly.

 Do Latex Mattresses Cause Off-Gassing Issues?